en

 Workers with contributions after 1 January 1996

-Workers for whom the first contribution credit starts from 1 January 1996 are entitled to an old-age pension in the presence of the 67-year age requirement (to be adjusted to life expectancy from 1 January 2027) and a minimum contributory seniority of 20 years, provided that the amount of the pension is equal to the amount of the social allowance.
+Workers for whom the first contribution credit starts from 1 January 1996 are entitled to an old-age pension in the presence of the 67-year age requirement in 2026, 67 years and 1 month for 2027, and 67 years and 3 months for 2028 and a minimum contributory seniority of 20 years, provided that the amount of the pension is equal to the amount of the social allowance.

-Alternatively, these workers can access, from 1 January 2019, the old-age pension at the age of 71 (to be adjusted for life expectancy, from 1 January 2027) with five years of actual contribution (mandatory, voluntary, redemption, but excluding the contribution credited figuratively in any way) and regardless of the amount of the pension reached.
+Alternatively, these workers can access, from 1 January 2019, the old-age pension at the age of 71 in 2026, 71 years and 1 month for 2027 and 71 years and 3 months for 2028 with five years of actual contribution (mandatory, voluntary, redemption, but excluding the contribution credited figuratively in any way) and regardless of the amount of the pension reached.

 Conditions